oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 Now that we have a base time type, there needs to be some way to convert between human friendly to machine friendly values.
 I.e. getting the year, month and day.
-In the spirit of "100 functions for 10 datastructures vs. 10 functions for 1 datastructure", Unless a functions _job_ is to handle human-friendly time values, it will use `date_t`.
+In the spirit of "100 functions for 10 data structures vs. 10 functions for 1 data structure", Unless a functions _job_ is to handle human-friendly time values, it will use `date_t`.

 The way this is done in C is with `struct tm` , which has many problems.